These are my complete notes for Law of Electric Force in Electromagnetism.

 r = The distance between the centers of charge of the two objects.

-Definition: Coulomb's Law, hereafter referred to as the Law of Electric Force, enables one to find the magnitude of the Electric Force, the force produced by the Electric Charge inherent to all matter.
+Definition: Coulomb's Law, hereafter referred to as the Law of Electric Force, enables one to find the magnitude of the Electric Force with respect to two particles.

 Note that this equation looks very similar to the Universal Law of Gravitation (see Rule 142).
 Accordingly, k (the Coulomb constant) functions similar to G (the Gravitational constant), being equal to (N × m²) / (a particular composition property of mass)².
 Clearly, since the Coulomb constant is 20 orders of magnitude stronger than the Gravitational constant, the Electric Force between objects is much more powerful than their Gravitational attraction.
 Fe >>> Fg.